How to get rid of fleas and stop them biting your cat.

 Don't use dog products on cats EVER.
 I'm boring about this but cats have livers that cannot produce some enzymes used to get rid of toxins and so are easy to poison.
 Dogs can produce the enzymes so more substances are safe around dogs than cats.

 Flea collars repel and kill fleas by using an insecticide impregnated in the collar.
-Although they somewhat work there are several drawbacks.
+Without being very effective they somewhat work, there are several drawbacks.

 Flea collars contain insecticides which can poison your cat if he chews on it.
 Sometimes where the collar contacts the skin gets irritated or the cat reacts badly to the collar.
-The same warnings for small children applies.
+The same warnings for small children applies, it's hard not to handle a flea collar if the cat is wearing it.
 To work properly the collar must be properly adjusted.
 There is always a danger of chocking if the cat is allowed outside and the collar gets caught.

 Some cats respond badly to flea collars.
 In the same way as spot treatment, cats can be very sensitive to the insecticide and suffer convulsions, drooling and erratic behaviour.
 The collar can also cause irritation, allergic reactions and hair loss where it touches the cat.